Fningalready/Fningalready.github.io/_posts/2020-12-28-all-content-m-r.markdown

 * An unconscious beauty and a deep expression of love.

-* Single dark red rose: show promises to have love and devotion that last for the rest of the life.
+* Single dark red rose: show promises to have love and devotion that last for the rest of the life[5].

-* 12 dark red rose: “I love you” and ask someone to be yours.
+* 12 dark red rose: “I love you” and ask someone to be yours[5].

 #### Rose-Pink

-* Pink roses are primarily used to express joy and happiness.
+* Pink roses are primarily used to express joy and happiness[6].

-* Light pink: gentleness, grace, and admiration.
+* Light pink: gentleness, grace, and admiration[6].

-* Dark pink: “Thank you”
+* Dark pink: “Thank you”[6]

 #### Rose-White

-* White rose symbolise purity as opposed to the sensuality and bravery of the red rose.
+* White rose symbolise purity as opposed to the sensuality and bravery of the red rose[7].

-* A single white rose is a representation of unity, wisdom, and clarity in one new bound of love.
+* A single white rose is a representation of unity, wisdom, and clarity in one new bound of love[7].

 #### Rose-Yellow

-* Freedom, happiness, newlywed, new mom, new graduation, and friendship.
+* Freedom, happiness, newlywed, new mom, new graduation, and friendship[8].

-* One of the points that make the yellow rose so unique is that it suggests a real good friend.
+* One of the points that make the yellow rose so unique is that it suggests a real good friend[8].

-* Single yellow rose:jealousy and adultery.
+* Single yellow rose:jealousy and adultery[8].
 <br>

 ![]({{ site.baseurl }}/images/rose.jpg)
 <br>

+5. Auntyflo, 2021. *Dark Crimson Rose Meaning* [online] Available at: <https://www.auntyflo.com/flower-dictionary/dark-crimson-rose> [Accessed 12 April 2022].
+6. Gold Florist, 2021. *Pink Rose Meaning* [online] Available at: <https://www.goldflorist.com/pages/Pink-Rose-Meaning.html> [Accessed 12 April 2022].
+7. Gold Florist, 2021. *Ultimate White Rose Meaning Guide* [online] Available at: <https://www.goldflorist.com/pages/White-Rose-Meaning.html> [Accessed 12 April 2022].
+8. Gold Florist, 2021. *Ultimate Yellow Rose Meaning Guide* [online] Available at: <https://www.goldflorist.com/pages/rose-color-meanings/Yellow-Rose-Meaning.html> [Accessed 12 April 2022].

 __Image Source:__ <a href="https://pixabay.com/">__Pixabay__</a>